RubenVerster/shuriken-tut/README.md

 # Shuriken Pro League Landing Page

-This is a landing page I created off of a sesign template from Canva
+This is a landing page I created off of a design template from Canva

 ## Running Project Locally